 The general psychiatry program provides a strong base in psychiatric principles in the first two clinical years that is common for all the residents.
 During these years, all residents complete their neurology and medicine/ pediatric requirements and are immersed in hospital-based psychiatry.
-The strength of the inpatient training program is in the variety of patient settings which range from Grady Memorial Hospital (a county hospital with a majority of patients who are from underserved minority groups and lower socioeconomic groups), the Atlanta VA Hospital (serving a diverse population of veterans with state of the art substance abuse and trauma services), Emory Wesley Woods Hospital (a free standing psychiatric hospital which has a wide catchment area for adult and elderly patients with mood and psychotic disorders) and Emory University Hospital (serving primarily patients with treatment resistant psychiatric disorders who have private insurance).
+The strength of the inpatient training program is in the variety of patient settings which range from Grady Memorial Hospital (a county hospital with a majority of patients who are from underserved minority groups and lower socioeconomic groups), the Atlanta VA Hospital (serving a diverse population of veterans with state of the art substance abuse and trauma services), Emory Decatur Hospital and Emory University Hospital (serving primarily patients with treatment resistant psychiatric disorders who have private insurance).
 These different settings allow for the residents to understand the importance of the psychosocial factors in the presentation and care of mental illnesses and affords a unique training opportunity that draws upon the strengths of each hospital.